Anku5hk/Programmers_guide_to_Python/book.md

 ## unpacking tuple
 a,b,c = (1,2,3) # unpacking values into a,b,c
 # even this does the same, 1,2,3 becomes a tuple and then unpacks into a,b,c
-# same is true when returing comma seperated values from a function
+# same is true when returning comma separated values from a function
 a,b,c = 1,2,3
-# this behaviour further aids in swaping without using extra variable
+# this behaviour further aids in swapping without using extra variable
 a,b = b,a

 ## Some functions on tuple